TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/35 - Habakkuk/Habakkuk 1/Habakkuk 1.10.md

 ---

-Yea, he scoffeth at kings, and princes are a derision unto him; he derideth every stronghold; for he heapeth up dust, and taketh it.
+Yes, he scoffs at kings, and princes are a derision to him.
+He laughs at every stronghold, for he builds up an earthen ramp, and takes it.